SethRobinson/UGTLive/app/services/README.md

    ```

    This will:
-   - Detect your GPU
+   - Detect your GPU (RTX 30/40/50 series)
-   - Create a conda environment
+   - Create a conda environment with appropriate Python version
+     - Python 3.10 for RTX 30/40 series
+     - Python 3.11 for RTX 50 series
+   - Install PyTorch with appropriate CUDA version
+     - PyTorch 2.6.0 + CUDA 11.8 for RTX 30/40 series
+     - PyTorch nightly + CUDA 12.8 for RTX 50 series
    - Install all dependencies
    - Download required models